 File for Bankruptcy

-When it comes to credit card debt Canada laws allow most of it to be erased when you file for bankruptcy.
-This is a viable option for those who have no other way of paying off their debt, but it should always be the absolute last resort.
+When it comes to credit card debt, Canada laws allow most of it to be erased when you file for bankruptcy.
+This is a viable option for those who have no other way of paying off their debt.
+However, it should always be the absolute last resort.
 You should avoid bankruptcy at all costs because it will ruin your credit for many years.
 It may also lead to higher costs for insurance and other financial products.
 Unless you’re truly unable to make your payments, it will be better to use a different debt relief strategy.

 Get Professional Credit Counselling

 Professional credit counselling is less painful than bankruptcy because credit counselling will teach you how to manage Canadian credit card debt more responsibly.
 It will also help you get the rest of your finances in order.
-Canada has many reputable credit counsellors who can help you get your debt under control and lay a foundation for a solid financial future.
+Canada has many reputable credit counsellors who can help you get your debt under control.
+They can also lay a foundation for a solid financial future.
 It helps you get counselling from the same firm that helps you consolidate your credit card debt (if you’re using one).
 After all, that company will know your situation best and be able to come up with a relatively pain-free way to retire your debt within the constraints of your budget.
-The downside of credit counselling is you will have to repay the full amount of debt that you owe.
+The downside of credit counselling is that you will have to repay the full amount of debt you owe.
 This is because credit counselling companies are usually only able to reduce the interest rate you’re paying and negotiate to extend your payment period.
-This makes payments lower (and easier to manage), but doesn’t affect your overall principal balance.
+This makes payments lower (and more comfortable to manage) but doesn’t affect your overall principal balance.

 Consolidate Credit Card Debt With an Experienced Professional